 |Food Fable: Plums||Listen|

-Elephant Heart plums are available mid to late summer.
+Elephant Heart plums are available in the mid to late summer.

 Recipes that include Elephant Heart Plums.
 One is easiest, three is harder.

 |Whisk||Dimply Plum Cakes in Passion Fruit Cups|

 |The Gourmandise School||Sweet Rose Creamery's Plum Sorbet|

 People have shared Elephant Heart Plums using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 Sharer's comments : Elephant Heart Plums!
 First of the Season from Andy's Orchard!